American immigration to Mexico: Businessmen and settlers in the Porfiriato

 During the Porfiriato, foreign businessmen were welcomed into the country in order to help with Mexico's modernization through enterprises such as railroad construction and mineral exploitation.
 American capitalists included the likes of Edward L. Doheny and William Cornell Greene.
 Also notable among these early entrepreneurs were the Californian immigrants Walter and Frank Sanborn, who opened Mexico's first soda fountain.
 Their business would go on to become the Grupo Sanborns.

-Founded in 1888, the American School Foundation in Mexico City was created to cater to American immigrants.
+Founded in 1888, the American School Foundation in Mexico City was created to cater to the American immigrants of the city.

 In an attempt to settle and industrialize rural areas, particularly the sparsely populated northern states, the Porfirian government encouraged organized settlements by Mexicans and foreigners.
 American endeavors included Los Mochis in Sinaloa, originally a utopian colony; Colonia Chamal in Tamaulipas, mostly farmers from Oklahoma; and Colonia Díaz in Chihuahua, the first Mormon colony.

+A notable example of a businessman founding an American immigrant colony is William H. Ellis.
+He established a worker settlement in Tlahualilo, Durango for black Americans seeking to escape the Jim Crow South, however the settlement failed and most settlers returned to the United States.

-One known Mexican of U.S. ancestry is former president Vicente Fox, whose paternal grandfather, Joseph Louis Fox, was born in Cincinnati, Ohio and emigrated to Mexico in 1897.
+A prominent Mexican of U.S. ancestry is former president Vicente Fox, whose paternal grandfather, Joseph Louis Fox, was born in Cincinnati, Ohio and emigrated to Mexico in 1897.

 20th century artists and leftists

 For decades, Mexico has also drawn numerous artists, including painter Pablo O'Higgins, who participated in Mexico's muralism movement, silversmith William Spratling, who helped revitalize the silver industry in Taxco, and dancer Waldeen Falkenstein, who was influential in the teaching of modern Mexican dance.
 Opening in 1950, the Instituto Allende drew American art students to San Miguel de Allende and helped make the town an important destination for American emigrants.

 During the Cold War, Mexico was a country of refuge for political leftists, and received various American exiles, notably from the film industry.
-An example was Elizabeth Catlett, prominent African-American artist who was declared an "undesirable alien" by the U.S. government as a result of suspected Communist affiliations.
+An example was Elizabeth Catlett, prominent African-American artist who was declared an "undesirable alien" by the US government as a result of suspected Communist affiliations.